immersive Trauma Training

 - Integration periods to support consolidation and ethical application

-This structure allows learning to occur gradually and organically, supporting depth rather than performance-based mastery.
+This structure allows learning to occur gradually and organically, supporting depth rather than performance-based mastery for our colleagues.

 Emphasis will be placed on noticing the therapist’s internal experience as data, including somatic cues, affective shifts, and relational responses with opportunities for personal and group reflections.